SCCapstone/Seating-App/README.md

 Put this text in the `App.js` file when `mongoose.connect` is called. <br>
 > Make sure the name and password without the `<``>` are from the User you created. <br>

+# Source Control Milestone Section

+This is a location where we can all practice committing and pushing changes to github without affecting our actual code.

+### Dalton Rothenberger was Here

+This is an unordered list.
+Anyone want to put it in the right order?
+- March
+- August
+- December
+- July
+- January
+- May
+- June
+- April
+- September
+- February
+- November
+- October